ClickHouse/ClickHouse/tests/integration/README.md

 docker build -t clickhouse/integration-test-runner .
 ```

-If your docker configuration doesn't allow access to public internet with docker build command you may also need to add option --network=host if you rebuild image for a local integration testsing.
+If your Docker configuration restricts access to the internet during builds, you may need to add the --network=host option when rebuilding images for local integration testing."

 ### Adding new tests